jevans3142/sm-desk-video-control/README.md

 * MAC address of the Teensy

 ## Compilation
 The microcontroller used is a PJRC Teensy 4.1.
 As with most Teensy brand microcontrollers, code is compiled and uploaded via their modified Arduino IDE 'Teensyduino'.
-The version currently used is 1.8.16.
+The version currently used is Arduino 1.8.19 and Teensyduino 1.56.
 Settings used for the board are the default as follows:
 * Board: Teensy 4.1
 * USB Type: Serial
 * CPU Speed: 600MHz